Featuring the Protecting

 organizations legion with the Amelia Earhart brand have worked hard at campaigning through media outlets in a common effort

 to prevent the reality Amelia's post-World War Two life as a name-changed person from gaining public acceptance.
+One example

 Physicist and Amelia Earhart fanatic, Dr. Alex Mandel